JeremyFriasPro/TradeMastery/README.md

 # TradeMastery

 Create a static website that will teach us beginners how to trade stocks.
 We will take general stock market information from the web and put it in a cohesive website with visuals (Charts), videos, links & more.
-So ultimately this will end up becoming a very helpful resource.
+So ultimately this will end up becoming a very helpful resource for those that want to learn to be succesful investors.